 Decide your current commitment level.
 If you want to experience ROTC training for a semester or two to find out how much time and study is required, enroll in the basic course with no military obligation.

-If your level of commitment at this time is to become an Army Officer as soon as you finish your degree, please contact us as you may be a candidate to go directly into the Advanced Course or attend the Leader's Training Course (LTC).
+If your level of commitment at this time is to become an Army Officer as soon as you finish your degree, please contact us as you may be a candidate to go directly into the Advanced Course or attend Cadet Summer Training (CST).

 For course information, please see the Liberty University course catalog.